 Secure, seamless sharing using HIE also means your care teams will be able to:

-• Develop a safe, more effective treatment plan.
+• Develop a safer and more effective treatment plan

-• Work together to keep you safe and improve your overall health.
+• Work together to improve your overall health

 VA is committed to protecting your privacy.
 VHIE uses secure systems that comply with all federal privacy laws.
 Only community health care providers and organizations that are a part of VA's approved, trusted network may receive your electronic health information.
-Additionally, all VA and participating provider organizations work to protect your electronic health information and only share the appropriate electronic health information when it is needed.
+Additionally, all VA and participating external providers work to protect your electronic health information and only share the appropriate electronic health information when it is needed.

 What kinds of health information can be shared via VHIE?